shivannis/xandr-docs-public/xandr-docs/articles/invest/digital-platform-ui-api-info.md

 ---
 title: Microsoft Invest - API
-description: In this article, learn about Microsoft Invest API's important resources and the services that are currently available.
+description: In this article, learn about the Microsoft Invest API, its important resources, and the services that are currently available.
 ---

 # Microsoft Invest - API